etrandafir93/model-based-testing-practice/README.md

 ```

-Next, we’ll define the "actions," which are the HTTP calls to our APIs and can also include assertions.
+Next, we’ll define the "actions", which are the HTTP calls to our APIs and can also include assertions.

 For instance, the _GetOneEmployeeAction_ will try to fetch a specific employee from both services and compare the responses: